 "My beautiful one, you are as appealing to me as the hot steam from Nigeria's Jollof rice."

 He said with a smile.
-Same smile that once caused my stomach to rumble, making my knees weak.
-Is the same smile, that is making me fume with anger.
+Same smile that once caused my stomach to rumble, making my knees weak, was the same smile, that made me fume with anger.

 "It is a known fact Murrello, thank you."